Home Reviews 10 Best Open-source Speech Recognition Tools for Linux

 • Julius is a highly configurable application that can set different search parameters to tune its performance.

-• This tool is based on a 2-pass strategy which provides you a real-time and high-quality performance.
+• This tool is based on a 2-pass strategy, which provides you with real-time and high-quality performance.

 • It is a cross-platform project that runs on Linux, BSD, Windows, and Android Systems.